-Computers are now part of everyday life and, for most, technology is essential to our lives, at home and at work.
-‘Computational thinking’ is a skill that all pupils must learn if they are to be ready for the workplace and able to participate effectively in the digital world.
-At Castle Donington College, the Computing curriculum has been developed to equip our young people with the skills, knowledge and understanding they will need for the rest of their lives.
-Through the programme of study, they will learn how computers and computer systems work, they will design and build programs; they will develop their ideas using technology and create a range of digital content.
+The Computing curriculum has been developed to equip our young people with the skills, knowledge and understanding they will need for the rest of their lives.
+Through the programme of study, they will learn how computers and computer systems work, design and build programs, develop their understanding of issues surround technological developments, and use various software packages to create a range of digital content.

-There are three distinct strands within computing, each of which is complementary to the others: computer science, information technology and digital literacy.
-Each component is essential in preparing pupils to thrive in an increasingly digital world and is covered throughout the KS3 Computing Curriculum at Castle Donington College.
+Computing as a subject is made of three distinct strands.
+Each strand is essential in preparing students to thrive in an increasingly digital world and is covered throughout the KS3 Computing Curriculum.
+The strands are:

 Students learn the foundational principles of computer science, such as algorithms, data structures, and computational thinking.
 They develop their programming skills and gain an understanding of how software and hardware work together.